Tipser/slate/source/includes/_tipser-elements-analytics.md

     });
 });
 ```
-Example above doesn't translate tipser events to pixel events, you will have to make corelation in pixel dashboard or you can use function that translates those for you.
+The example above doesn't translate Tipser events to standard Pixel events, you will have to make a correlation in the Pixel dashboard or you can write a custom mapping function.

 1. Go <a href="https://gist.github.com/sirpeas/114bba643e920b0f53dff9487670f509" target="_blank">here</a> and copy the script.
-2. Paste it above addEventListener for tw-track event.
+2. Paste it above `addEventListener` for tw-track event.
-3. Use it like on belowed example
+3. Use it the same way as in the example below

 ```javascript
 document.addEventListener('tw-track', callPixelEvent);